Breathing and Posture: Can Bad Posture Affect Your Breathing?

 INHALATION

-Inhalation occurs when the diaphragm contracts, pulling down on its attachment at the base of the rib cage and pushing out against your chest wall while tightening around your lungs.
-Which causes them to expand laterally outward toward each side of your torso.
+Inhalation occurs when the diaphragm contracts, pulling down on its attachment at the base of the rib cage and pushing out against your chest wall while tightening around your lungs, which causes them to expand laterally outward toward each side of your torso.
+Incorporating deep breathing during flexibility exercises is essential for retraining the body to breathe correctly and improve overall respiratory function.

 Muscles of inhalation: